 .
-What is s the name of the District and Trustee Area? .
-Please describe the purpose and intended use of the information. .
-What v voter information do you want?
+VVhat is s the name of the District and Trustee Area?

+.
+Please describe the purpose and intended use of the information.

+12

+9

+·

+/ \A/bat voter information do you want?

+• VVIIat voter information do you want?

 These reports are available.
 1. Walking List 2.
 Alpha List 3.
-Electronic Voter Data File Please contact Data Services for details or other data requests at 831-796-1499. nformation eferred to ant hereby agrees that the aforementioned information set forth in affidavits of registration of voters and any n derived from said tabulating cards, electronic data processing tapes and indices (hereinafter collectively as "registration information") will be used only for election or governmental purposes, as defined by Title 2, Article 1, Section 19003 of the California Administrative Code. r any port ant further agrees not to sell, lease, loan or deliver possession of the registration information, or a copy thereof tion thereof, to any person, organization or agency without receiving written authorization to do so from the of State or from the source agency. he applica egistratior provisions of Title 2, Division 7, Article 1, Sections 19001 through 19007 of the California Administrative Code, ant agrees to pay the State of California, as compensation for any unauthorized use of each individual's ininformation, an amount equal to the sum of 50 φ multiplied by the number of times each registration record is applicant in an unauthorized manner. ignature igriature .
-(Full Name as it appears on this Application) Title Date Place
+Electronic Voter Data File Please contact Data Services for details or other data requests at 831-796-1499.

+nformatio eferred to cant hereby agrees that the aforementioned information set forth in affidavits of registration of voters and any n derived from said tabulating cards, electronic data processing tapes and indices (hereinafter collectively o as "registration information") will be used only for election or governmental purposes, as defined by Title 2, Article 1, Section 19003 of the California Administrative Code.

+r any por cant further agrees not to sell, lease, loan or deliver possession of the registration information, or a copy thereof tion thereof, to any person, organization or agency without receiving written authorization to do so from the of State or from the source agency.

+he applica egistratio provisions of Title 2, Division 7, Article 1, Sections 19001 through 19007 of the California Administrative Code, ant agrees to pay the State of California, as compensation for any unauthorized use of each individual's n information, an amount equal to the sum of 50 φ multiplied by the number of times each registration record is a applicant in an unauthorized manner.

+ignature

+igriature (Full Name as it appears on this Application)

+Title

+Date

+Place

+1 1000